nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 - tst001.nc           # this looks like a bathymetry mask for the section(s)
 - .zoneinfo           # just says "ZONE>1"
    Some of these outputs require clarification from someone who is more familiar with them.

+### m2transport2
+**Description:**
+   This script will calculate transports across a section, but with a more fine-grained approach than `m2transport`.
+You will need to specify the sections in the file *sections.in*.
+You will also have to define how to calculate transports in *transports.in*.

+**Usage:**

+`m2transport2 [-nosec] file1 file2 ...`,

+   where the optional argument:
+   `-nosec`    specifies that section positions don't need to be calculated again, convenient on multiple passes.

+**Required files:**
+- regional.grid.a
+- regional.grid.b
+- regional.depth.a
+- regional.depth.b
+- sections.in
+- transport.in
+   These files need to be in your current working directory when executing the `m2transport` routine.

+**Outputs:**
+- transports2.nc      # these are the transports outputs
+- section001.dat      # not sure if this is supposed to be the actual data
+- transports001.dat   # not sure what this is, looks like grid indices and 1-or-0 vales in two columns
+- tst001.nc           # this looks like a bathymetry mask for the section(s)
+   Some of these outputs require clarification from someone who is more familiar with them.

+> **An important note:**
+> With `m2transport2` you can also calculate scalar transports in addition to volume transports.
+The routine `m2transport2` will look for a file *scalartransports.in* which can be used to calculate these transports, such as heat transport.
+However, when I, Harry, tried to calculate scalar transports with the *scalartransport.in* file present no additional output compared to standard m2transport2 is created.
+This behaviour occurs even when the scalar transport flag is turned on in the compilation makefile.
+Feel free to add instructions here if you know how to overcome this issue.